 Now that fall is here, it's time to take action in the garden!
 Finish planting projects and bring in outdoor decorations to preserve them for next year's warm weather fun.

-Summer's gone and fall is here, so it's the perfect time to think of spring flowers!
+Fall is the perfect time to think of spring flowers!
 Why?
-Planting flower bulbs now will mean a beautiful display in spring.
+Planting flower bulbs in the fall will mean a beautiful display in spring.

 Green gardening begins with healthy soil.
 Composting plant material from your yard makes nature's best fertilizer.
 Here's how to do it.